andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 title = "Using Amazon Cognito with the user-password flow" date = 2024-05-15T00:00:00-00:00 draft = false description = "In May I released a post on how to secure APIs using machine-to-machine authentication.
-Exactly one day after that AWS Cognito changed their pricing model and now my proposed solution would incur cost.
+Exactly one day after that AWS Cognito changed their pricing model and now my proposed solution would generate cost for me.
 In this post I will go through a different setup using the user-password auth flow.
 This will still allow us to authenticate from automations and from Postman while keeping us in the free tier." tags = ["AWS", "Security", "SAM"]
 [[images]]
   src = "img/api-cognito-user-password/title.png"